 Sword Art Online Progressive’s manga also has a third volume, though it’s still adapting the first light novel.
 Expect underwear.
 Lots of underwear.

-MELINDA: I wish I liked these manga adaptations better.
+MJ: I wish I liked these manga adaptations better.
 Alas.

 SEAN: Triage X has hit double digits, a feat that makes me want to cry blood, but hey.

 And a third (fourth) omnibus of Ubel Blatt, whose Volume Zero still haunts the list-obsessed.

 Umineko: When They Cry has a 2nd omnibus for its 5th arc.
 Dlanor A. Knox is on the cover.
 I love Dlanor.
 So much better than Erika, whose presence sadly continues to permeate this arc, infecting it with her detective skills.

 Lastly (at long last), a 10th omnibus of Until Death Do Us Part.
 Still not quite caught up with Japan, in case you were wondering.